sistla-gautam/second-brain/1Projects/CAT/CAT mocks/full length/Logs.md

 ###### DILR
 - Question selection needs to be a little more specific.
 Most likely got lucky here when trying to solve this section

+###### QA
+- most questions were very much solvable, probably require more practice to identify the pattern